Here's What It Really Means When Your Flight Attendant Says They're Going 'Back To Base'

 A turn is a shift where a flight attendant works a round-trip, starting and ending their day at base; a commuter is a flight attendant who lives somewhere other than their base and must fly to get there, often because they don't have enough schedule seniority to fly out of their hometown; a galley queen is a flight attendant who rules the roost in the plane's galley, or kitchen, often shooing passengers out (hint: hanging out in the galley is one of the things flight attendants wish you'd stop doing); and a crash pad is an apartment shared by flight attendants — sometimes outfitted with bunks like a hostel — where they crash when they can't get "back to base."

-As for jumpseat therapy, that's what flight attendants call it when they buckle up for take-off next to a chatty Cathy colleague who overshares about their relationship troubles, family woes, or medical conditions.
-When that happens, the friendly skies may become the tedious skies.
+As for jumpseat therapy, that's what flight attendants call it when they buckle up for take-off next to a colleague who shares details about relationship troubles, family woes, or medical conditions.
+While this can lead to awkward conversations and oversharing, Barbi notes that the practice can also include sage advice and support from crewmembers, and even lead to lifelong friendships.

 Advertisement